 The DNP program at the University of South Carolina graduates advanced practice nurses ready to assume clinical and leadership roles.
-This program offers clinical specialty and executive leadership tracks.
+This program offers clinical specialties and executive leadership tracks.
 Advanced practice nurse graduates develop skills to assess research and evaluate outcomes to improve patient care.
-Nurse Executive leader graduates are prepared to influence health care environments through professionalism, leadership, strong communication skills and business knowledge.
+Nurse Executive Leadership graduates are prepared to influence health care environments through professionalism, leadership, strong communication skills and business knowledge.

 - One of the first four nationally recognized DNP programs in the country

 - Health Policy internships available for all DNP Students